vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-TippanyaH/03/073_ahuta~n_cha.md

 title = "073 अहुतञ् च"

 +++
-> Verses 57—66 are omitted by Medhātithi. *\[Query*—are they
-> interpolations?\] “These are very probably a later addition.
-The
-> corresponding section in the Mahābhārata, 13.46 stops right here
-> also.”—Hopkins.
-They are all quoted in *Vivādaratnākara* and in
-> *Parāśaramādhava*.
+Two of these technical terms occur in the beginning of Baudhāyana’s *Gṛhyasūtra*, and four in Pāraskara’s *Gṛhyasūtra* 1.4.1, as well as in Śāṅkhāyana’s 1.5.1.

-This verse is quoted in *Vīramitrodaya* (Saṃskāra, p.
-589) as enumerating the causes leading to the degradation of families;—and in *Smṛticandrikā* (Saṃskāra, p.
-232).
+This verse is quoted, without comment, in *Vīramitrodaya* (Āhnika, p.
+392);—and in *Aparārka* (p.
+142), which adds that these are the names for the ‘five sacrifices.’